xingliuUT/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.

+The code for identifying lane lines and fit a polynomial is a function called `fit_poly()`, which appears in the code cell of the IPython notebook under title `2.5 Fit a Polynominal`.
+The `fit_poly()` function has two mode depending on the input `cold_start`: when `cold_start = True`, it identifies lane line centers by sliding window from bottom up and identify nonzero pixels around two peaks the lane line pixels; when `cold_start = False`, it needs polynominal coefficients as input and looks for lane lines in the margins of the input lane lines.
+After lane line pixels are identified with either method, I use `np.polyfit()` function to fit individually to left and right lanes a quadratic function.
-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Fitting lane lines with a 2nd order polynomial of the `./test_images/test2.jpg` looks like this:

 ![alt text][image5]